jundalisay/superblist/content/en/research/fresnel/light/section-02.md

 goes condensation, for instance, it tends to expand in all direc-tions ; and if throughout the entire wave the particles are dis-placed only along the normal, the result would be that all points of the wave lying upon the same spherical surface wouldsimultaneously suffer the same condensation or expansion, thusleaving the transverse pressures in equilibrium ; but whenaportion of the wave-front is intercepted or retarded in its pathby interposing an opaque or transparent screen, it is easily seenthat this transverse equilibrium is destroyed and that variouspoints of the wave may now send out rays along new directions.

-To follow by analytical mechanics all the various changeswhich a wave-front undergoes from the instant at which a partof it is intercepted by a screen would be an exceedingly diffi- cult task, and we do not propose to derive the laws of diffrac-tion in this manner, nor do we propose to inquire what happens in the immediate neighborhood of the opaque body, wherethe laws are doubtless very complicated and where the formof the edge of the screen must have a perceptible effect uponthe position and the intensity of the fringes.
-We proposerather to compute the relative intensities at different pointsof the wave-front only after it has gone a large number of wavelengths beyond the screen.
+To follow by analytical mechanics all the various changeswhich a wave-front undergoes from the instant at which a partof it is intercepted by a screen would be an exceedingly difficult task, and we do not propose to derive the laws of diffraction in this manner, nor do we propose to inquire what happens in the immediate neighborhood of the opaque body, wherethe laws are doubtless very complicated and where the formof the edge of the screen must have a perceptible effect uponthe position and the intensity of the fringes.

+We propose rather to compute the relative intensities at different pointsof the wave-front only after it has gone a large number of wavelengths beyond the screen.
 Thus the positions at which westudy the waves are always to be regarded as separated fromthe screen by a distance which is very considerable comparedwith the length of a light-wave.

 34. We shall not take up the problem of vibrations in anelastic fluid from the point of view which the mathematicians have ordinarily employed that is, considering only a single disturbance.